ELDSLANDET – TIERRA DEL FUEGO

 By Pascal Engman

-Meanwhile in Chile, a well organized market for organ trafficking is trying to balance supply and demand.
-To find new bodies to harvest they need to look further and further away from the shadows of the Andes and the old nazi-colonies where it all once begun.
+Meanwhile in Chile, an ancient and powerful organisation dealing in organ trafficking are struggling to balance supply and demand and are forced to look further than the shadows of the Andes and the old nazi-colony where it once began.

-Tierra del Fuego is a dramatic and brutal suspense novel and the first in a trilogy about the wayward Criminal Investigator Vanessa Frank.
+Tierra del Fuego is a dramatic and brutal suspense novel.
+The first in a riveting socio-political thriller series about the wayward Detective Vanessa Frank.

 ABOUT THE BOOK

 First published by Piratförlaget, 2018

 RIGHTS SOLD TO